Amazon Workers In Germany & Spain Go On Strike For Black Friday

 Not everyone is excited about the Black Friday madness.
-About 620 Amazon workers in Germany, and a number more in Spain and the U.K., staged walkouts and strikes on November 23 to demand better pay and working conditions, Yahoo!
-Finance reports.
+About 620 Amazon workers in Germany, as well as others in Spain and the U.K., staged walkouts and strikes on November 23.

 At its centers in Bad Hersfeld and Rheinberg in Germany, 620 workers walked out for 24 hours after Germany’s Verdi services union called for a strike.